marcospgp/tinyORM/README.md

 );
 ```

-TinyORM infers your model's type from the type expected by your ID generating function (the second parameter above).
+Your model's type is inferred from the type annotation in the second parameter above, which is a function showing how to get a unique ID from your type.

 You can then simply create objects of your type: